 Budgeting is a key part of being more frugal.
 To be frugal, it helps to know how much money you are bringing in and how much you are spending per month.

 So spend a little time going over your budget.
 If you need help, check out my budget post: New Year, New Budget

 Be sure to download your free budget tracker as well:

-3. Pay Cash – Have you head of the “Budget Envelope System”?
+Have you heard of the “Budget Envelope System”?
 This is a way to divide your money up for certain expenses such as groceries, utilities, mortgage, entertainment, etc. All of your money is allotted so you are less tempted to spend.
 Psychology is behind this.
 Your brain has to make a second decision to take the money out of the allotted envelope.
 In a sense, you are tricking yourself into mini-sinking funds that will be allocated for your intentions such as food or utility bills.

 Suggested Reading: 17 Tips on How to Find Cheap School Supplies